tuzig/www.tuzig.com/content/pages/home.md

 the Twenty Knesset.
 We are partnering with MKs and their teams, planning a service that will strengthen the relationship between them and the activists.
-The plan is to have a crowd funding campaign by the end of May, so we're going to take on a new project in June.
+The plan is to have a crowd funding campaign by the end of May, so we're going to take on a new project in June 2015.